 CATALOG #10001199

-Provides an integrated introduction to principles and practices of fisheries, forestry, and wildlife management, including production of goods and services while maintaining ecosystem integrity and functions.
-Emphasizes contemporary issues.
+Introduces principles and practices of natural resource management and its history in the US.
+Disciplines included are watershed management, fisheries, forestry, and wildlife management.
+Discussions cover the production of goods and services while maintaining ecosystem integrity and functions.
+Lab activities practice field skills relevant to outdoor professionals.

 Wisconsin Rapids